 The United States needs for a national strategy to modify the complex interactions between host, agent, and environment that result in disaster-related injuries.
 Like motor vehicle safety, a clear national mandate for measurable health outcomes (e.g., mortality) is key.
 Congress should enact a legislative correlate to the NTMVSA to administer national disaster safety standards and maintain a national database for disaster safety research.

-Recent controversies involving disaster-related mortality in Puerto Rico also underscore the need for an independent and transparent body to conduct precise death investigations and safety studies related to natural disasters.5 Congress should mandate an NTSB-correlated national disaster safety board to conduct death investigations and safety studies and to promote safety recommendations.
+Recent controversies involving disaster-related mortality in Puerto Rico also underscore the need for an independent and transparent body to conduct precise death investigations and safety studies related to natural disasters.5 Congress should mandate an NTSB-correlated national disaster safety board to conduct death investigations and safety studies and to promote safety recommendations as national strategy.

 - Administration—Establish a national disaster safety administration to develop and enforce national disaster safety standards,